Jake-Knox/Jake-Knox/README.md

 ## Hi! 👋

-I'm Jake, a passionate software developer and CompSci graduate based in Manchester.
+I'm Jake, a passionate software developer and CompSci graduate based in Bolton, Greater Manchester.
 Welcome to my GitHub profile!

 ### What I'm all about

-I thrive on turning complex problems into elegant solutions through code.
 With a strong foundation in computer science and a curious mindset, I'm constantly exploring new technologies and learning innovative ways to build efficient and user-friendly software.

 Contact: https://www.linkedin.com/in/jake-knox/